sacha-renault/portfolio-jekyll/_posts/2024-06-01-music-asset-generation.md

 <img src="https://miro.medium.com/v2/resize:fit:1400/1*0DFYFzrfPKuMjHbw4LxKWg.png"/>
 _Example of diffusion on image._

-### Non-Conditional Diffusion
+### **Non-Conditional Diffusion**

-The model I worked with is non-conditional, meaning it doesn't require external guidance or inputs to generate or modify audio.
-My main focus was on experimenting with how adding noise to audio—over a series of steps—could transform or modify the audio.
-By learning how to remove the noise step-by-step, the model is able to alter audio in ways that might be useful for data augmentation and creative applications.
+The model I worked with is **non-conditional**, meaning it doesn't require external guidance or inputs to generate or modify audio.
+My main focus was on experimenting with how adding _noise_ to audio—over a series of steps—could transform or modify the audio.
+By learning how to **remove the noise** step-by-step, the model is able to alter audio in ways that might be useful for **data augmentation** and **creative applications**.

-### DDPM Diffusion Pipeline
+### **DDPM Diffusion Pipeline**

-I implemented two variations of the DDPM pipeline:
+I implemented two variations of the **DDPM pipeline**:

-- Custom DDPM: This mode allows for the modification of existing audio by progressively adding different levels of noise.
+- **Custom DDPM**: This mode allows for the modification of existing audio by progressively adding different levels of noise.
 The more noise injected, the more the audio is altered.
-- Standard DDPM: This mode generates new audio samples from scratch.
-Starting with pure noise, the pipeline gradually denoises the sample, reconstructing it into meaningful audio.
-This approach demonstrates the generative power of diffusion models for audio.
+- **Standard DDPM**: This mode generates new audio samples from scratch.
+Starting with _pure noise_, the pipeline gradually **denoises** the sample, reconstructing it into meaningful audio.
+This approach demonstrates the **generative power** of diffusion models for audio.

-### Tackling the Dataset Challenge
+### **Tackling the Dataset Challenge**

-One of the key challenges in this project was the lack of large-scale music datasets.
-To address this, I used data augmentation techniques, including filtering, cutting, and merging audio samples.
-These audio processing methods allowed me to artificially expand the dataset by creating variations of the original audio.
+One of the key challenges in this project was the **lack of large-scale music datasets**.
+To address this, I used **data augmentation** techniques, including _filtering_, _cutting_, and _merging_ audio samples.
+These audio processing methods allowed me to **artificially expand the dataset** by creating variations of the original audio.
 This approach was crucial for simulating a larger and more diverse dataset, especially when dealing with limited data availability.

-### Running on GPU
+### **Running on GPU**

-I ran the entire pipeline on a local GPU, and while the results were promising, I encountered some limitations due to hardware constraints.
-With a more powerful GPU, I believe the results could have been even better—especially when it comes to training with larger batches.
-Larger batches typically lead to more stable training and better model performance.
+I ran the entire pipeline on a **local GPU**, and while the results were promising, I encountered some limitations due to **hardware constraints**.
+With a more powerful GPU, I believe the results could have been even better—especially when it comes to training with **larger batches**.
+Larger batches typically lead to more **stable training** and **better model performance**.
 That said, the outcomes were still very encouraging given the resources I had.

-### Next Steps: Lower Sample Rates
+### **Next Steps: Lower Sample Rates**

-One important takeaway from this project is that training the model at a lower sample rate could greatly reduce the computational cost.
-By working with a lower resolution of audio, I could speed up the process without sacrificing too much quality.
-After processing, I'd apply upscaling techniques to restore the audio to a higher quality.
+One important takeaway from this project is that training the model at a **lower sample rate** could greatly reduce the computational cost.
+By working with a lower resolution of audio, I could **speed up** the process without sacrificing too much quality.
+After processing, I'd apply **upscaling techniques** to restore the audio to a higher quality.
 This is definitely something I plan to explore further in future iterations of the project.

-### Looking Ahead: Conditional Diffusion
+### **Looking Ahead: Conditional Diffusion**

-While this project focused on non-conditional diffusion, I'm excited about experimenting with conditional diffusion in the future.
-Conditional models would allow for more control over the generated or modified audio, providing more targeted transformations based on specific audio characteristics.
-This would open up exciting possibilities for fine-tuned audio manipulation.
+While this project focused on **non-conditional diffusion**, I'm excited about experimenting with **conditional diffusion** in the future.
+Conditional models would allow for more **control** over the generated or modified audio, providing more targeted transformations based on specific audio characteristics.
+This would open up exciting possibilities for **fine-tuned audio manipulation**.

-### Final Thoughts
+### **Final Thoughts**

-Overall, I'm really pleased with how this project turned out.
-The diffusion pipeline proved effective both for audio modification and data augmentation, and I'm confident that with larger datasets, more powerful hardware, and further refinements, the results could be even better.
-I'm especially looking forward to experimenting with conditional diffusion and continuing to push this approach forward.
+Overall, I'm happy with how this project turned out.
+The **diffusion pipeline** worked well for **audio modification** and **data augmentation**.
+With **larger datasets**, **better hardware**, and further improvements, I think the results could be even better.
+I'm excited to experiment with **conditional diffusion** next.

-##### Example: Standard DDPM pipeline run, frame per frame.

 <img src="{{ '/assets/img/projects/DDPM.gif' | relative_url }}"/>

+_Example: Standard DDPM pipeline run, frame per frame._